amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 ### maxPidTest
-We created [maxPidTest.c](./Patch/PartA/wolfietest.c) in which we simply printed the output of the system call `getMaxPid` to the console using `printf`.
+We created [maxPidTest.c](./Patch/PartA/wolfietest.c) in which we simply printed the output of the system call `getMaxPid` to the console.
 At the end we used `exit` system call to exit from this program.

 ```C
 // maxPidTest.c